 When we talk about open concepts in architecture, usually the focus is on kitchens or living and dining rooms.
-When it comes to bathrooms, where space is at a premium, an open concept bathroom can help make a small space feel big.
+When it comes to bathrooms renovations, where space is at a premium, an open concept bathroom can help make a small space feel big (whether a 3-piece bathroom or a 4-piece bathroom).
 But how do we get this effect?
 Knocking down walls isn’t going to work for privacy’s sake, so we need to find space within those four walls to open up.
 Where do we focus those efforts?

 Start with your shower.
 Open-concept bathrooms, walk-in showers, or curbless showers are an idea that is growing in popularity – and for good reason.
 They offer accessibility – and lots of flexibility in design.
 When we remove the barriers for our shower, we can also create a seamless look in the bathroom, making it look and feel bigger.
 If you have multiple bathrooms this is a very viable option for you.
 Each home should have one bathtub though for resale purposes and for utility.
 A bathtub is sometimes needed for larger cleaning jobs.

 Let’s talk unexpected benefits of a curbless (or open shower) in your home.
 Accessibility is the largest benefit.
 By removing tubs and barriers in your bathroom and home you enable access to people with limited mobility and make bathroom access easier for them.

 There are reasons for and against installing curbless showers.
 While the pros outweigh the cons – here are a few things you should think about if you’re considering a curbless shower for your next bathroom renovation project.